AdrienRE/iptablogs/README.md

 # iptablogs
-iptablogs is a short program written in Python 3.7.2 as a student project.
+iptablogs is a short script/program written in Python 3.7.2 as a student project.
 Its goal is to make it easier to filter and sort the logs from iptables, specifically on the Filter table.
+For more details on how it works, take a look at the external_doc.pdf file.

 ## Disclaimer
-This program is released under the GPL-3 licence.
-As stated in the licence file, this program is not covered by any warranty and I shall not be held responsible for any problem that may arise from its use.
+This script/program is released under the GPL-3 licence.
+As stated in the licence file, this script/program is not covered by any warranty and I shall not be held responsible for any problem that may arise from its use.
 Please read the LICENCE for more details.

 ## Important notes
 Please read the following instructions carefully.
-This program needs to be run as root, as the log file belongs to root and the functions described in the "special functions" part need root privileges as well.
+Iptablogs needs to be run as root, as the log file belongs to root and the functions described in the "special functions" part need root privileges as well.
+It has only be tested on Python 3.7.2 under Debian 9.5 (it won't work well on Python 3.5 FYI).

 ## Configuration
-Before using this program, you need to do the following to enable iptables logging and redirect the log messages in a separate file :
+Before using this iptablogs, you need to do the following to enable iptables logging and redirect the log messages in a separate file :

 ###### The easy way :
-Launch the program, click on the buttons "Rediriger les logs dans /var/logs/iptables.log" and "Ajouter les règles de logs iptables".
+Launch iptablogs using **sudo iptablogs.py**, click on the buttons "Rediriger les logs dans /var/logs/iptables.log" and "Ajouter les règles de logs iptables".
 You can now start using it.

 ###### The less easy way :